A restaurant manager’s job responsibilities can differ, so writing a cover letter for these roles can get tricky.

-For example, has the restaurant manager worked in fast food restaurants?
+For example, have you worked as a restaurant manager in fast-food restaurants?
 Fine dining/upscale restaurants?
-Cafeteria style?
+Cafeteria-style?

-The hospitality industry can vary greatly, which means that management roles can vary greatly as well.
-The manager could focus on the font of the house, back of the house, or both.
+The hospitality industry (e.g., entertainment, recreation, travel, lodging) can vary greatly, which means that management roles can vary greatly.
+The manager could focus on the front of the house, back of the house, or both.

 The manager could have full management responsibilities over: